oz/osdb/README.md

 // c.Token is now set.
 ```

-However, you do not need to register a user, to login anonymously, just leave
+However you do not need to register a user.
+To login anonymously, just leave
 the `user` and `password` parameters blank:

 ```go